 In bookkeeping and accounting, a credit likely refers to the amount entered on the right side of a general ledger account or to the right side of a T-account.

 A credit could also be a verb that means the act of recording an amount on the right side of an account.
 When an account balance is on the right side of an account, we say the account has a credit balance.

-A credit entry in an asset account will reduce the account's usual debit entry.
-A credit entry in a revenue, liability, or owner's equity account will increase the usual credit balance.
+A credit entry in an asset account will reduce the account's usual debit balance.
+A credit entry in a revenue, liability, or owner's equity account will increase the account's normal credit balance.

-Credit can also refer to loans, such as line of credit, letter of credit, credit rating, as so on.
+Credit can also refer to loans, such as line of credit, letter of credit, credit rating, and so on.